 The cathedral's three stained-glass rose windows are the interior's outstanding feature.
 Two are found in the transept: the North rose window dates to the 13th century and is widely considered to be the most stunning.
 It depicts Old Testament figures surrounding the Virgin Mary.
 The South rose window, meanwhile, depicts the Christ surrounded by saints and angels.
 More modern stained glass, dating to as late as 1965, is also visible around the cathedral.

 Notre Dame's organs were restored in the 1990's and are among the largest in France.
 Try visiting during a mass to witness some astonishing acoustics.

 The choir includes a 14th-century screen which portrays the biblical Last Supper.
 A statue of the Virgin and Christ child, as well as funeral monuments to religious figures, are also found here.

 Near the rear, Notre Dame's treasury includes precious objects, such as crosses and crowns, made of gold and other materials.

 Countless processions and historical moments took place inside the cathedral, including the crowning of Henry VI, Mary Stuart, and Emperor Napoleon I.

 Want to Learn More?
 Visit the Archaeological Crypt

 Located just north of Paris, the magnificent St-Denis Cathedral Basilica was constructed even earlier than Notre Dame and is home to an astounding necropolis housing recumbent effigies and tombs of dozens of French kings, queens, and royal figures, as well as the crypt of the famous eponymous saint himself.
-Strangely, many tourists never hear about St-Denis at all, so make sure to reserve some time for a day trip from Paris there.
+Strangely, many tourists never hear about St-Denis at all, but we recommend you reserve some time for a day trip from Paris to see it.